 For more information on the specific guidelines use the following links:

-- Pre-Award Guidelines for Working with the CON Research Office to Submit a Proposal to Local, State, National Government Entities, and WSU Internal Seed Grants
+- Pre-Award Guidelines for Working with the Office of Research & Scholarship to Submit a Proposal to Local, State, National Government Entities, and WSU Internal Seed Grants

 - Pre-Award Guidelines for Working with the Development Office to Submit a Proposal to Private Foundations, Corporations, Businesses, and Private Donors